mwoods79/mwoods79.github.com/_posts/2013-04-02-think-twice-before-you-return-a-hash.md

 ---
 {% include JB/setup %}

-Recently I got the change to do an hour programming audition for the awesome people at [hashrocket](http://www.hashrocket.com).
+Recently I got the chance to do an hour programming audition for the awesome people at [hashrocket](http://www.hashrocket.com).
 I was excited, I brushed up on the basics the night before, readied myself with some herbal tea and logged in to the audition with enthusiasm.